 When your website says something is only for premium members, don’t offer it anywhere else.

-Consumers do not suffer fools gladly and they demand nothing but the truth.
+Potential customers are not fooled easily anymore and they demand nothing but the truth.

 Break their trust and your credibility will suffer.
 You’ll lose customers faster than you can say, “Bob’s your uncle”.